ben-connors/agda-unimath/src/category-theory/density-factorization-systems-categories.lagda.md

 </details>

+## Idea

-## Every comonad on an arrow category factors through one which is the identity on the domain
+Every comonad on an arrow category factors through one which is the identity on the domain

 We first show this for copointed functors: given an arbitrary copointed functor `(L : C1 → C1, ε : L ⇒ id)`, we get a second copointed functor `(M, α)` and `β : L ⇒ M` such that `ε = α ∘ β`, each component of `β` is a pushout square, and `dom ∘ L = id` judgementally on objects.